dbcook/pm30_mv_cnc/README.md

-If I had it to do over, I'd probably go with the Clearpath servos based on the failure history with the DMM units and the fact that Clearpath has an extensive series of integrated step/direction servos that don't require a separate driver.
-The Clearpath product line is extensive and has many more options for motor size and power options.
+If I had it to do over, I'd probably go with the Clearpath servos based on the failure history with the DMM units and the fact that Clearpath has an extensive series of integrated step/direction servos that don't require a separate driver, though you then pick up a need for a beefy 70-80VDC supply.
+The Clearpath product line is extensive and has many options for motor size and power options.

 ## Controller Design